hakimel/reveal.js/README.md

 Reveal.initialize();
 ```

-Note that reveal.js will *not* wait for the fullfillment of init promises if your plugin is loaded as an [async dependency](#dependencies).
+Note that reveal.js will *not* wait for init Promise fullfillment if the plugin is loaded as an [async dependency](#dependencies).
 If the plugin's init method does _not_ return a Promise, the plugin is considered ready right away and will not hold up the reveal.js startup sequence.

 ### Retrieving Plugins